UltimateTM/ATMProject/README.md

 # ATMProject
-ATM Project but with a robbery method
+ATM Project but with a robbery easter egg method